jfcloutier/karma_system/design_notes/experiencing.md

 Note that the object of a CA's experience is not a physical object but the "aboutness" of the experience.

-## Direct experiences
+## Objective experiences

-The direct experiences (experiences not derived from observed experiences) are
+The objective experiences (experiences about singular, identified objects) are

 * properties detected by the sensor CAs
   * Sense(Sensor, Reading), e.g. `distance(ir_sensor, 12)` - the distance reported by the infrared sensor is 12
-* properties from actuations by the effector CAs
-  * actuation(Effector, Action), e.g. `actuation(left_motor, spin)`
 * properties from goal activations (leading to and including executions of plans meant to achieve goals)
   * activation(Goal, Status), e.g. `activation(goal_1, executed)` - some plan for achieving the goal with id goal_1 was executed by the CA
 * properties or relations imagined/abduced when generating a unified causal theory for the CA
   * an inferred (as opposed to observed) property or relation e.g. `property123(object456, true)` - an unobserved object with id object456 has unobserved property names property123

-## Indirect experiences
+## Syntehtic experiences

-Indirect experiences are about observed experiences in the CA's umwelt.

-Synthetic experiences combine multiple observations, past ot present.
+Synthetic experiences combine multiple, compatible observations, past ot present.

 There are 3 kinds of synthetic experiences: **count**, **more**, and **trend**.